L-LIN-Audio/Lin-s-game/README.md

 VCV training

 Hi THis is Lin
-This package is about my VCV training, feel free for download.Thanks for listening.
+This package is about my VCV training, feel free to download.Thanks for listening.